-- 1. Click (top right of Segments table).
+- Click (top right of Segments table).

-- The Select Columns window appears.
+The Select Columns window appears.

 - 2. Scroll down, locate, then click to check the Modified Segment check box.

-- 3. Click OK.
+- Click OK.

 The Modified Segment column is now added to your Segments table.

-To export table data into a PDF file:
+Exporting table data into a PDF file

-1. At the Segments table upper tool bar, click the PDF button
+1. At the Segments table upper tool bar, click the PDF button The Select Columns and Files window appears.
+(Figure 456)